-- Identity Management for identification/authentication/authorization enhancing.
-There is use of certificates issued by a Certificate Authority (CA). - Trust Management that uses Cryptographic methods such as PKI (Public Key Infrastructures). - Trusted Platform for trustworthy data exchange, which defines the minimal requirement for Security Profiles that should be verified by IDS connectors.
+- Trust Management that uses Cryptographic methods such as PKI (Public Key Infrastructures). - Trusted Platform for trustworthy data exchange, which defines the minimal requirement for Security Profiles that should be verified by IDS connectors.
 It also defines the capacity to perform integrity verification of the rest of the involved connectors. - Data Access control.
 IDS defines authorization criteria based on the previously defined Security Profiles. - Data Usage Control.
 IDS checks and regulates that data processing is according to the intended purposes defined by the original data owner.